Inside the Surreal, Self-Invented World of Pamela Anderson

 —Luke Gilford

-“What is the trajectory, or the evolution,” Gilford asks me, “of someone who’s really made her mark on the world with her body, something that inevitably depreciates with age?”
+“What is the trajectory, or the evolution,” Gilford asks me, “of someone who’s really made their mark on the world with their body, something that inevitably depreciates with age?”

 Perhaps it begins with truth.
 In 2014, when Pamela launched her foundation, she spoke for the first time publicly about a history of sexual abuse in her childhood and adolescence.
 Around the same time, she cut off all her hair.
 They were not equivalent acts, but they were related.